How to pick the perfect condom

 For some guys, condoms can take away a level of sensitivity, which, let’s be real, can reduce pleasure and make it harder to cum.
 For those who want to and can, condoms with special textures or different levels of thickness can create more exciting sensations.

 Many condom brands have ‘ultra-thin’ ranges, which allow for increased sensitivity through a thinner condom lining.
 This can increase your sensitivity and help out if you are having trouble getting close to ejaculation while wearing condoms.
 It’s for this reason that some guys also look into starting PrEP; a medication regime that prevents you from getting HIV.
 Although, it’s important to note that if you are having condomless sex while on PrEP, you won’t be protected from contracting other STIs, so getting tested frequently is recommended.
+It is also possible to use condoms and PrEP together for protection against HIV, as well as other STIs.

 Another reason you might find yourself reaching for a textured condom is if you’re the top and you want to give your partner a little more sensation.
 Ribbed and textured condoms come in a wide variety, often coming in mixed packs, so you and you partner can explore the range and find what feels right.
 Open communication is the best way to making sure you are looking after your partner when trying new things in the bedroom and that includes condoms.